Rocket-007/Rocket-007.github.io/WeDraw_page.md

 Its actually one of my dream apps/game that I plan on continueing/recreating when I switch to an engine.

 This project was where I used another dope feature of Love2d, <b>"NETWORKING"</b>.
-Through the use of this feature and some really cool	libraries made by some guys at the folrum,
+Through the use of this feature and some really cool	libraries made by some guys at the forum,

 <i>I made a local multiplayer drawing project that would allow two or more devices
 to draw on a canvas while also previewing the intups and updated the canvas in real time.</i>